sigwela/mlops-project/README.md

-This project helps you learn **Building and Deploying an ML Model** using a simple and real-world use case: predicting whether a person is diabetic based on health metrics.
+This project helps one learn **Building and Deploying an ML Model** using a simple and real-world use case: predicting whether a person is diabetic based on health metrics.
 We’ll go from:

 - ✅ Model Training
 - ✅ Building the Model locally